awsdocs/aws-doc-sdk-examples/javav2/example_code/autoscale/Readme.md

 see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

- ## Testing the AWS AppSync Java files
+ ## Testing the Amazon EC2 Auto Scaling Java files

 You can test the Java code examples for Amazon EC2 Auto Scaling by running a test file named **AutoScaleTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).